David Steward

 David Lloyd Steward (born July 2, 1951) is an American billionaire businessperson.
-Globally, he is the 213th richest and the richest African American, with a fortune exceeding $10B as of 2025.
+Globally, he is the 213th richest and the second-richest African American, after Alex Karp, with a fortune exceeding $10B as of 2025.
 He is chairman and founder of World Wide Technology, one of the largest African-American-owned businesses in America.

 Early life

 Steward was born in 1951 in Chicago, Illinois, the son of Dorothy Elizabeth Massingale, a homemaker, and Harold Lloyd Steward, a mechanic.
 In 1953, the family moved to Clinton, Missouri.
 As a child growing up in Clinton, Steward faced poverty and discrimination.

 "I vividly remember segregation—separate schools, sitting in the balcony at the movie theater, being barred from the public swimming pool," notes Steward, who was among a small group of African-American high-school students who integrated the public swimming pool in Clinton in 1967.

 Steward received his Bachelor of Science in business from Central Missouri State University in 1973.